aitanagoca/Spark-Twitter-App/README.md

 ### Observations

-- Generally, EMR (Elastic MapReduce) takes longer to execute compared to local execution for the given tasks.
+- Generally, EMR (Elastic MapReduce) with 2 cores takes longer to execute compared to local execution for the given tasks.
+Note that, for EMR, the more cores we use, the faster our task will be carried out.

 - The difference in execution times between local and EMR varies depending on the task and the dataset.